 Never wring or twist your scarf and avoid direct sunlight.

 Silk blend, Linen and Lotus scarves can be hung up to allow creases to drop out.
 If some ironing is needed, press whilst the scarf is damp on a cool heat with a clean, lint – free pressing cloth between the iron and scarf.

 Yak, Cashmere, Camel and wool blend scarves should be steamed when dry to allow the creases to drop out.
 If some ironing is needed, press on a cool heat.

 We recommend that you fold your scarves to avoid moths and shape loss.
-Rosemary can be used as a moth deterrent.
+Rosemary and cedar can be used as a moth deterrent.